-1. Sample/ Format of the First Public Notice to be issued by the CALA upon announcement of Award under Section 3 G of the NH Act, 1956.
+Sample/ Format of the First Public Notice to be issued by the CALA upon annoucement of Award under Section 3 G of the NH Act, 1956.

-Public Notice Announcement of Award for acquisition of land for construction of a National Highway for Land owners/ persons interested therein Kind attention of all landowners/ interested persons is invited to the Notification dated issued under Section 3A of the NH Act, 1956 for acquisition of land for the building/ construction of a National Highway and the Notification dated issued under Section 3 D of the NH Act, 1956 and published in the following newspapers: Notification Names of Newspapers in Date of Newspaper No. which published Section 3 A 1 Section 3 D It is informed that the undersigned has announced the Award in respect of the said land under Section 3 G of the NH Act, 1956 vide order dated \\\\\\.
+Public Notice Announcement of Award for acquisition of land for construction of a National Highway for Land owners/ persons interested therein Kind attention of all landowners/ interested persons is invited to the Notification dated issued under Section 3A of the NH Act, 1956 for acquisition of land for the building/ construction of a National Highway and the Notification dated Section 3 D of the NH Act, 1956 and published in the following newspapers: Names of Newspapers in Date of Newspaper Notification · which published No. Section 3 A Section 3 D It is informed that the undersigned has announced the Award in respect of the said land under Section 3 G of the NH Act, 1956 vide order dated .
 The land acquiring agency (MoRTH/ NHAI/ NHIDCL) has placed the requisite amount of compensation at the disposal of the undersigned.
 Notices have also been issued to the concerned landowners/ interested persons as required under Section 3 E of the NH Act, 1956.
-Accordingly, all the concerned landowners/ interested persons are hereby informed/ notified through this additional Public Notice that the claimants entitled to receive the compensation amount may collect their amount of compensation from the office of the undersigned on any working day between \\\\\ am to \\\\ pm within a period of 60 days and surrender or deliver the possession of the subject land to the undersigned, failing which the possession of subject land will be taken with police assistance on expiry of the period of 60 days.
-Competent Authority for Land Acquisition, and (name of the regular office and address) Dated:
+Accordingly, all the concerned landowners/ interested persons are hereby informed/ notified through this additional Public Notice that the claimants entitled to receive the compensation amount may collect their amount of compensation from the office of the undersigned on any am to pm within a period of 60 days and surrender or working day between deliver the possession of the subject land to the undersigned, failing which the possession of subject land will be taken with police assistance on expiry of the period of 60 days.
+Competent Authority for Land Acquisition, and (name of the regular office and address)